lyndon025/playtested/src/content/article/2023-03-24-drag-and-drop-characters-and-settings-to-solve-story-puzzles--first-impressions---storyte.md

 ---
-title: "Drag and drop characters and settings to solve story puzzles | First Impressions - Storyteller"
+author: lyndonguitar
+category: Review
-description: "Storyteller is a unique drag and drop puzzle game with fascinating novel mechanics and a cute medieval inspired artstyle.
+description: Storyteller is a unique drag and drop puzzle game with fascinating novel mechanics and a cute medieval inspired artstyle.
 You are given multiple empty panels for a given scenario, plus a multitude of settings and characters to place per scenario.
   It’s up to you to arrange them in a way that will fit the scenario’s objectives.
-Be it somebody dying, living happily ever after, or getting revenge; you need to satisfy the objective in order to solve the puzzle."
+  Be it somebody dying, living happily ever after, or getting revenge; you need to satisfy the objective in order to solve the puzzle.
+featured: false
 pubDate: 2023-03-24
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "storyteller"]
+tags:
-featured: false
+- taptap
+- storyteller
-thumb: "/images/reviews/2023-03-24-drag-and-drop-characters-and-settings-to-solve-story-puzzles--first-impressions---storyte-0.avif"
+thumb: /images/reviews/2023-03-24-drag-and-drop-characters-and-settings-to-solve-story-puzzles--first-impressions---storyte-0.avif
+title: Drag and drop characters and settings to solve story puzzles | First Impressions
+  - Storyteller
 ---

 <div class="gallery">